EBOR ACADEMY TRUST

 • Automatically consider eligible employees for promotion

-View the full Action plan
+View the full action plan

 Reporting year Submission type Status Action

-2026-27 Gender pay gap report Due 30 March 2027 No report available to view
+2026 to 2027 Gender pay gap report Due 30 March 2027 No report available to view

 Action plan (optional) Submitted voluntarily View action plan

-2023-24 Gender pay gap report Submitted late on
+2023 to 2024 Gender pay gap report Submitted late on

 15 April 2024